 Behavioral Techniques

-- Paradoxical homework: It can be fun and enlightening to be asked to purposefully make yourself angry at situations that absolutely do not call for it.
+- Paradoxical homework: It can be fun and enlightening to be asked to purposefully make yourself angry at situations that do not call for it.
 For example, forcing yourself to be enraged at your favorite comedy can show you how you create unnecessary problems.

 Examples of REBT for Anger